nisha8c/Angular_PracticeApp/README.md

 The MDN (Mozilla Developer Network) offers nice lists of all properties and events of the element you're interested in.
 Googling for YOUR_ELEMENT properties  or YOUR_ELEMENT events  should yield nice results.

 ## Passing and using data with event binding.
+**Check** : onUpdateServerName in servers.component.ts file
+and input event on line 29 in respective html file.

+**Important**: FormsModule is Required for **Two-Way-Binding**!
+Important: For Two-Way-Binding (covered in the next lecture) to work, you need to enable the ngModel  directive.
+This is done by adding the FormsModule  to the imports[]  array in the AppModule.

+You then also need to add the import from @angular/forms  in the app.module.ts file:

+import { FormsModule } from '@angular/forms';

+## Two way data binding : event + property binding
+Check line 41 in servers.component.html
+[(ngModel)]="serverName"
+above syntax has [] for property and () for event.

+## Combining all form s of data-binding.

 --